jcervas/class-cmu-84-721/Notes/Political choice in a polarized America: How elite polarization shapes mass behavior/readme.md

 # Summary: Introduction to "Political choice in a polarized America: How elite polarization shapes mass behavior"

+## Summary

+The introduction chapter of the book "Political choice in a polarized America: How elite polarization shapes mass behavior" sets the framework for understanding how elite polarization in American politics affects mass behavior.
+The central aim is to explore two key questions: First, how do individual policy orientations (stances on policy issues) influence one's partisanship (loyalty to a political party) and vote choice (selection of a candidate or party)?
+Second, how has this relationship evolved under the impact of increasing ideological division among political elites, referred to as "elite polarization"?

 ## Objectives

 The introduction sets the stage for an in-depth exploration of how elite polarization influences mass political behavior in America.
 It aims to answer two core questions: